Latest News

 SOLAR SPURT

-Chinese solar systems saw the second-largest increase in exports in March.
-They went from $2.1 billion to $4.8 million, the highest monthly total in the last 20 years.
+The export of Chinese solar systems jumped the second-highest in March.
+From $2.1 billion in February, the total jumped to $4.8?billion, the highest monthly total in the last 20 years.

-The Netherlands was the largest overall importer of solar panels in March.
+The Netherlands ranked as the largest overall importer of solar panels in March.
 They paid $400 million.
-This is a nearly $200 million increase over the previous month and compares with a monthly average around $264 millions since 2025.
+This was a nearly $200 million increase over the previous month and compares with a monthly average around $264 millions since 2025.

 Last month, India, Indonesia, and the Philippines were the top five buyers of solar systems from China.

-China's electric vehicle exports have been in turmoil so far in 2026, as changes in subsidy schemes in various countries affected consumer demand before the Middle East War disrupted global trade and consumer confidence.
-EV exports in the first three months of 2026 reached just over $21billion, a record compared to the $12billion exported during the same period in 2025.
+China's electric vehicle exports have been in turmoil so far in 2026, as changes in subsidy programs in various countries affected consumer demand before the Middle East War disrupted global commerce and consumer confidence.
+Even so, the total EV sales for the first quarter of 2026 was just over $21 Billion, a record compared to the $12 Billion in the same period of 2025.

-Belgium was the leading exporter of EVs, followed closely by Brazil, Germany, United Kingdom and Australia.
+Belgium was the top exporter of EVs, followed closely by Brazil, Germany, United Kingdom and Australia.

-In March, China exported EVs to the Middle East at a rate of only 4%, but this will increase to 11% by 2025.
+In March, China exported 4% of its EVs to the Middle East, but that number will rise to 11% by 2025.

 In March, the Middle East saw a sharp decline in the deliveries of grid systems made in China for the same reason.
-This shows that China's clean energy component exporters have also suffered from the Iran War.
+This shows that China's exporters have also suffered from the Iran War.

-This 'in turn' puts Chinese clean-tech exporters in a good position to maintain strong global sales, even when flows of Middle Eastern oil, fuel, and gas start to recover.
+This puts Chinese clean-tech exporters in an excellent position to maintain strong global sales, even when Middle-East oil, gas, and fuel flows start to recover.

 You like this column?
 Open Interest (ROI) is your new essential source of global financial commentary.
 Follow ROI on LinkedIn, X and X.